onflow/docs/docs/tools/clients/unity-sdk/samples/nft-browser.md

 import NonFungibleToken from 0x1d7e57aa55817448

 access(all) fun main(addr: Address) : [StoragePath] {
-    //Get the AuthAccount for the given address.
+    // Get the authorized Account object for the given address.
-    //The AuthAccount is needed because we're going to be looking into the Storage of the user var acct = getAuthAccount(addr)
+    // The authorized account is needed because we're going to be looking into the Storage of the user var acct = getAuthAccount<auth(Storage) &Account>(addr)

     //Array that we will fill with all valid storage paths var paths : [StoragePath] = []